nitsourish/New-Yorker-case-study/README.md

 (To change filtering criteria for eligible product selection need to change penetration and or cum_sales_fraction arguments of function data_prep.
 For example to select more product reducee the penetration value to penetration=0.001,i.e. data_prep(transaction = train,products=products,penetration=0.001, cum_sales_fraction=0.0)

 - B) For forecasting/inference

+  As the models are not uploaded please run forecasting_train_validation.py first

  ```bash

     python forecasting_inference.py > output.log